Google hired Timnit Gebru to be an outspoken critic of unethical AI. Then she was fired for it.

 Six weeks later, Google fired Gebru while she was on vacation.

-“I can’t imagine anybody else who would be safer than me,” Gebru said.
+“I can’t imagine anybody else who would be safer than me,” Gebru, 37, said.
 “I was super visible.
 I’m well known in the research community, but also the regulatory space.
 I have a lot of grass-roots support — and this is what happened.”

 Google’s star AI ethics researcher, one of a few Black women in the field, says she was fired for a critical email